Economical Reverse trike

 and increase the length of the rear swing arm.
 Also relocate the swing arm pivot points more toward the motor sprocket.

-After high speed runs with a strong cross wind I decided to shorten the rear end some.
+After a few scary high speed runs with a strong crosswind, I decided to shorten the rear tail.
+I hand painted the frame and added new paneling.

 Minimum steering linkage and inboard shocks help eliminate some air drag.